folded clothes inside a plastic storage box on a table with a sticky note with text 'donation' hand written on it stuck to the box

 Simply create a Get Rid order online and tell Sunshine Thrift about the items you want to responsibly get rid of and within 24 hours they will provide you with a value for your items and invite you to order your mailer bag to send them your old clothes.

-Once your unwanted clothes arrive back with them, your chosen payment method will be processed within 72 hours.
+Once your unwanted clothes arrive back with us, your chosen payment method will be processed within 72 hours.
 Like we said, efficient!

-They will find a new home for your unwanted clothes on their online store, but you don’t have to wait for your items to sell, unlike consignment services such as Thrift+.
-They take care of the whole process for you; all you have to do is choose which items to send.
+We will find a new home for your unwanted clothes on our online store, but you don’t have to wait for your items to sell, unlike consignment services such as Thrift+.
+We take care of the whole process for you; all you have to do is choose which items to send.

-But make sure to read their Get Rid guidelines before creating a Get Rid order to make sure they can accept your items.
+But make sure to read our Get Rid guidelines before creating a Get Rid order to make sure they can accept your items.

 3. Using clothing recycling centres and clothing banks